-Now we get to the third and final step: your email sending tool.
+Now onto the third and final step: sending your HTML newsletters.

-The biggest problem is that you’ll have extremely low email deliverability, which means most of your emails won’t even make it onto the server of your contacts’ inboxes.
-Your emails literally will never see the light of day, or, you know, the backlit screen of an inbox.
+The biggest problem is extremely low email deliverability.
+That means most of your emails won’t even make it to the server of your contacts’ inboxes. 📥

-Instead of attempting to send your emails from a private email account, you’re going to need to use newsletter software, such as Sendinblue.
-Your email marketing service will have many tools and procedures in place to ensure your emails arrive in the inbox.
+Instead of sending newsletters from a private account, try an email marketing tool.
+Most software have procedures in place to ensure your emails arrive in the inbox.

-Most email marketing tools allow you to upload the HTML of your email newsletter templates directly.
+Most tools also allow you to upload the HTML of your email newsletter templates.
 Once you’ve designed and coded it, you can upload it and send it directly.